 Measure out 1 1/2 cups of sourdough starter, and put it in the mixer bowl.

 Add the 1 1/2 cups milk and half of the flour – here I added 2 1/2 cups flour.
 Use the paddle attachment and medium – low speed (3 or 4 on the Kitchen Aid) to mix it all together, and let it run for about 5 minutes to develop the gluten in the flour.
-(You can beat vigorously by hand for 10 minutes if you don’t have a mixer to do it for you.)
+(You can beat vigorously by hand for 10 minutes if you don’t have a mixer to do it for you, but I have found that if I do that, I need to almost double my kneading time next day to get the same elastic consistency in the dough.)
 Then cover the bowl, and let it sit out on your counter overnight.
 It will be ready for the next step in the morning.

 I used bread flour here, as it has more gluten than all-purpose and results in better bread.
 See how shiny the mixture is after beating?
 It’s nice and sticky – i.e., has lots of elasticity to hold it together.
 That’s from the gluten.
 You can use all-purpose flour if you like.
 It will work too, but the finished bread might be a little heavier, as it doesn’t have as much gluten to hold the air bubbles in.